In this quick guide, we’ll answer the question “can you over shock a pool” and unveil the factors to consider when shocking a pool.

 Your pool is the perfect place for family fun in the sun—if it’s kept safe and clean.
 It’s important to pick a method of sanitation for your pool that works for your lifestyle.
 There are two major types of pool sanitation: saltwater and chlorine.
 This article describes the benefits and challenges with both.

-This system is also less work for the owner—as the chlorine degrades, it will return to salt, so there’s no need to routinely add more salt.
+This system is also less work for the owner.
+As the chlorine degrades, it will return to salt, so there’s no need to routinely add more salt.

 A saltwater system may be right for you if you are wanting sanitation that is easier on skin and eyes and are okay with the slightly heftier cost.

-Saltwater Pros:– Gentler on hair, skin, and eyes than a traditional chlorine system- Less routine maintenance- Water feels smooth to touch
+Pros:– Gentler on hair, skin, and eyes than a traditional chlorine system- Less routine maintenance- Water feels smooth to touch

-Saltwater Cons:– Repairs are costly and almost always require a technician- Saltwater can corrode other parts of the pool, so you’ll have to ensure the parts are compatible with saltwater- Expensive installation
+Cons:– Repairs are costly and almost always require a technician- Saltwater can corrode other parts of the pool, so you’ll have to ensure the parts are compatible with saltwater- Expensive installation

-Chlorine Pros:– Cheaper installation and maintenance – Chlorine will not damage other components of the pool, unlike saltwater systems- Maintenance can be done at home without the use of a technician
+Pros:– Cheaper installation and maintenance – Chlorine will not damage other components of the pool, unlike saltwater systems- Maintenance can be done at home without the use of a technician

-Chlorine Cons:– Harsh chemical that can irritate and damage hair, skin, and eyes- May cause health problems with prolonged exposure- Requires routine maintenance
+Cons:– Harsh chemical that can irritate and damage hair, skin, and eyes- May cause health problems with prolonged exposure- Requires routine maintenance

-In order to keep your pool healthy and safe, it’s important to choose a form a sanitation that works well for your lifestyle and your budget.
+To keep your pool healthy and safe, it’s important to choose a form a sanitation that works for your lifestyle and your budget.
 If you’re looking for a cheaper option, are willing to put in the work with routine maintenance, and are not concerned by the use of chemicals, a chlorine pool may be just fine for you.
 If you have little time for maintenance, a larger budget, or a concern for health, it may be worth it to you to get a saltwater sanitation system.